photo by Jennifer Sando

 Quality over quantity became our mantra.

-We spent a small fortune bringing balance to the vines and canes, pruning each one individually by hand over several years.
-We slowly wound back the irrigation, transitioning to longer yet more infrequent soaks rather than short weekly blasts, encouraging the roots to dig deep into the water table.
+We have brought balance to the vines and canes, pruning each one individually by hand over several years.
+We slowly wound back the irrigation, transitioning to longer yet more infrequent soaks, encouraging the roots to dig deep into the water table.
 We grafted some poorly performing Carménère over to more Syrah.
 And we dropped bunches, sacrificing higher yields in favour of more concentrated fruit flavours.

 These days, our Syrah vines are actually so low yielding that if we were to make a decision based on economics alone, we’d probably rip them out.
 We make only one or two barrels each a year, barely enough to fill 700 bottles.

-But the resulting wines are so worth it – tiny amounts of the best wine possible, which is exactly how we want it.
+But the resulting wines are so worth it – tiny amounts of the best wine possible.